My Mission Is To Help You Become A More Musical And Confident Drummer.

-We need to find ways to put together all the physical, intellectual and emotional resources that when combined allow us to fully and effectively enjoy all the experiences that this form of communication can make us taste.
+We need to find ways to put together all the physical, intellectual and emotional resources that, when combined, allow us to fully and effectively enjoy all the experiences that this form of communication can make us taste.

-So we have internal challenges, because it’s human to have insecurities, some degree of confusion about what to do, periods of time in which we feel stuck, lack of improvement and lack of focus about our direction or about how to make the most of our musical skills.
+We face internal challenges, because it’s human to have insecurities, some degree of confusion about what to do, periods of time in which we feel stuck, lack of improvement and lack of focus about our direction or about how to make the most of our musical skills.
 And external challenges, because our culture changes at the speed of light, music takes directions that are sometimes difficult to decipher, and competition, and the adaptation skills required to handle it, seem unsustainable.

-And I was very fortunate to find many generous teachers along the way.
+I was very fortunate to find many generous teachers along the way.
 What does it mean and how do you play ahead or behind the beat?
 How many types of drum solos do exist and how do you learn to play them?
 What is groove?
 How do you develop perfect time?
 How do you interpret a drum chart?
 How does creativity develop, and what is it?
 How do you create your own sound?
 How can you overcome a technical obstacle?
 How do you deal with and overcome stage anxiety?
 How do you play a very difficult phrase?
 How do you make a living with music?
 How do you create a network?
 And a thousand more …

 My approach to practicing is direct: you learn a lot about something when you do it a lot, and when you go deep into what you are trying to improve.
 Music in my opinion should be perceived as a mission, not in the sense of becoming obsessive, but in the sense of living it fully every day, dedicating hours and hours to it, with passion.
 Even though there isn’t any guarantee of ever getting anything in return, besides the joy of doing it in the moment.